Nähanleitung Bluse “Mathilda”

 Sewing instructions:

-To sew this blouse you need a sewing machine and an overlock sewing machine, alternatively you can use the zigzag stitch on your sewing machine to finish the raw edges.
+To sew this blouse you will need a sewing machine and an overlock sewing machine, or alternatively the zigzag stitch on your sewing machine to neaten the cut edges.

 When sewing, pay attention to the seam allowance included in the pattern.

-First you sew off the bust darts in the front using the notches to the marked end.
-The dart content is ironed flat towards the top.
-With our fine goods we have trimmed the hem so that the fabric does not fray and is easier to work with later.
-This is not necessary with firmer materials because the hem is folded in twice during processing.
+First, sew off the bust darts in the front using the clips to the marked end.
+The dart contents are ironed flat upwards.
+We have serged the hem of our fine goods so that the fabric does not fray and is easier to process later.
+This is not necessary for stronger materials because the hem is folded twice during processing.

-The sleeve pattern pieces are overcast at the upper arm seam, see marked lines.
+The sleeve pattern pieces are finished at the upper arm seam, see marked lines.

-Fold in and iron the seam allowance at the upper arm slit 2x1cm.
+Fold in the seam allowance at the upper arm slit 2x1cm and iron.

-Topstitch the upper arm slit on the sides with 1cm and sew along the ends just above and below the opening.
-If the slit opens too far for you, you can lay it on top of the other at the point marked in the pattern and stitch together.
+Stitch the upper arm slit on the sides with 1cm and sew along the ends just above or below the opening.
+If the slit opens up too wide for you, you can place them just above each other at the point marked in the cut and stitch them together.

 Sew the front raglan seam from the sleeve into the front armhole.
-Neat the seam allowances together.
+Finish the seam allowances together.

-Proceed in the same way with the back raglan seam.
+Follow the same principle with the back raglan seam.

-Sew the underarm seam and the side seam in one step and neaten the seam allowances again.
+Close the underarm seam and the side seam in one step and neaten the seam allowances back together.

-Now we come to edging the neckline.
-Fasten the neck strip first.
-Now pin the right side of the neckline stripe to the wrong side of the bodice fabric and sew the stripe all the way around with a 1cm seam allowance.
+Now we come to edging the neck hole.
+Close the neck hole strip first.
+Now pin the right side of the neck hole strip to the left side of the fabric of the top and sew the strip all around with a 1cm seam allowance.

-Turn the neckline tab outwards and iron the 1cm seam allowance.
-Then place the strip around the seam allowance of the bodice so that the first seam is covered.
-If this is not the case, then cut back the seam allowance from the bodice a little.
-The strip is stitched on from the outside just below the edge.
+Fold the neck hole strip outwards and iron over the 1cm seam allowance.
+Then place the strip around the seam allowance of the top so that the first seam is covered.
+If this is not the case, cut back the seam allowance on the top a little.
+The strip is stitched on close to the edge from the outside.

-Fold in the hem 2 x 0.7cm and topstitch from the outside, iron.
+Fold in the hem 2 x 0.7cm and topstitch from the outside and iron.

-Turn in the sleeve hem 2 x 1cm and topstitch.
-Leave a gap in the quilting seam at the level of the underarm seam for the insertion of the elastic.
+Fold in the sleeve hem 2 x 1cm and topstitch it.
+Leave a gap in the stitching seam at the level of the underarm seam to allow the elastic to be inserted.

-Using a small safety pin, thread the elastic into the sleeve hem.
-Then shorten the band to the desired length (plus seam allowance) and sew together.
+Using a small safety pin, pull the elastic band into the sleeve hem.
+Then shorten the ribbon to the desired length (plus seam allowance) and sew it together.

 Your MATHILDA is ready !

-If you don't know what to do, or if you have any questions, please send us an email to info@schnittmuster-berlin.de.
-We will answer you as soon as possible.
+If you don't know what to do next or if you have any questions, please contact us by email at info@schnittmuster-berlin.de.
+We will respond to you as quickly as possible.

 Have a lot of fun with your new designer piece!